No products in the cart.

 CBG is short for Cannabigerol (Canna-Bi-Gerol,) another of the dozens of natural cannabinoids produced by hemp and cannabis plants.

-CBG is still relatively under-researched and in pre-clinical stages.
-As of right now, CBG research is limited to animals, but there are some promising early results like:
+As of right now, CBG research is limited to animals, but there are some promising early results:

-- CBG has been shown to slow and inhibit tumor growth in animals
+- Slow and inhibit tumor growth in animals

-- CBG is believed to have neuroprotective properties and could further research into Huntington’s Disease, Multiple Sclerosis, and several other auto-immune diseases.
+- Neuroprotective properties and could further research into Huntington’s Disease, Multiple Sclerosis, and several other auto-immune diseases.

 CBG also has an acidic precursor just like CBD and THC, but CBGa is a little more special than the rest.
 By way of a process called “CBDa/THCa synthase” CBGa will actually turn into each respective molecule + a hydrogen peroxide molecule.